sandeepverana/Postgresql/Postgres-practise.md

 Time: 133.405 ms
 ```

-Each task should hold only one resource at time and no other resource should be assigned to same task in the given period for allocated reource
+Each task should hold only one resource at time and no other resource should be assigned to the same task in the given period for allocated resource

-To make non overlapping rows with a constraint..
+To make non-overlapping rows with a constraint...

 ```sql
 create extension btree_gist ;